JinRcn/SRDRE/README.md

   | chr1       | 10105739    | A              |
   | chr1       | 10105754    | A              |

-- **The annotation file** for mapping RNA editing sites to their spatial context, including tissue region and/or cell type.
+- **The annotation file** (tab-delimited format) for mapping RNA editing sites to their spatial context, including tissue region and/or cell type.

   - Stereo-seq